COMP 1012 Programming Fundamentals (UG Cert)

 Credit Points 10

-Description As a first unit in computer programming, Programming Fundamentals covers the basics of developing software with an emphasis on procedural programming.
+Description As a first subject in computer programming, Programming Fundamentals covers the basics of developing software with an emphasis on procedural programming.
 Students will learn about basic data structures, the concept of algorithms, fundamental programming constructs, common programming language features and functions, program design and good programming style.
 A high-level programming language is combined with a highly visual framework to teach problem solving using software.

 School Computer, Data & Math Sciences

 Equivalent Subjects COMP 1004 Fundamentals of Programming LGYA 5799 Programming Principles 1